Theology and Religion

 Our graduates readily find employment in fields such as education, social work, politics, journalism, business management, banking, the clergy, the performing arts and the charity sector.
 A significant number also progress onto higher-level study, such as postgraduate study in Theology and Religion or professional qualifications in law and education.

-- 86% are in paid employment or further study 15 months after graduation across all our programmes
+- 87% of our UK/EU graduates were in paid employment or further study 15 months after graduation

 (Source: HESA Graduate Outcomes Survey.
 The survey asks leavers from higher education what they are doing 15 months after graduation.
 Further information about the Graduate Outcomes survey can be found here www.graduateoutcomes.ac.uk)